Siblings variable in BHPS Wave 13

 Many thanks for your enquiry.
 I have assigned this to my colleague Alita who will be able to respond to you in due course.

 This issue seems to be duplicated in the user support forum, so I will delete the duplicate entry, if that is ok?

 On behalf of the Understanding Society User Support Team

-#2 Updated by Alita Nandi about 4 years ago
+#2 Updated by Alita Nandi over 4 years ago

 - % Done changed from 10 to 90